-Just as you have to nurture your relationships with friends, lovers, and family members, you must also nurture your relationships with customers.
+Just as you nurture your relationships with friends, lovers, and family members, you must also nurture your relationships with customers.

-While you might take your best friend out for coffee or reserve a date night for your spouse, you can keep in touch with customers on social media, via email, and through interactive media.
+Instead of coffee or a date night, you keep in touch with customers on social media, via email, and through interactive media.

 As long as you keep that relationship afloat, you can count on those customers to continue buying products from you down the road.

 But what is the difference between customer acquisition and retention?

 Customer acquisition refers to the process of onboarding a new customer.